AngelSayani/Advanced-Registry-Forensic-Lab/readme-file.md

 1. Ensure you're running PowerShell as Administrator
 2. Verify that all the lab files are in the same directory
 3. Make sure you run the scripts in the recommended order

+Good luck, security analyst!
+Globomantics is counting on you to uncover the Dark Kittens' secrets.